1. The company's values do not resonate with you.

 3. You've noticed a decline in your mental health.

-A recent study from Gallup revealed that employees who struggle with poor mental health are twice as likely to leave their jobs.
+A recent study from Gallup revealed that employees who struggle with poor mental health are twice as likely to find a new job.
 If you’re finding it difficult to drag yourself out of bed every day, or worrying about Monday morning before it’s even arrived, it may be time to reconsider your role.

 At the end of the day, no job is worth ruining your mental health for – be sure to stay in touch with your feelings and check in with yourself regularly.
 If your attitude and emotions regarding your work are more negative than positive, this may be a good reason to seek healthier career avenues.